UBC-LA-Hackathon/hack-la-2023/README.md

 - TODO: add link to quiz to request Canvas events data and add this data to the data folder
 - review [data_dictionary](./data_dictionary.md)
-- TODO: add starter kits (Jupyter notebook?)
 - TODO: add git commit hook to clear notebook contents
-- create a folder in the root of this repo

 ### Prerequisites
 1. **Install [Git](https://git-scm.com/downloads)**.